Skip to content

 Compassion for animals

 Why are people still swimming with dolphins or going to zoos where bears do tricks?
-I’d like to believe most people simply don’t understand that training animals for human entertainment is is animal abuse.
+I’d like to believe most people simply don’t understand that training animals for human entertainment is animal abuse.
 Instead, you can visit an animal sanctuary—so cute and your money is helping local charities who rehab and rescue.

 If you’re going to ride a camel, horse, or other animal, do so only with reputable tour operators who have a track record of treating their animals well.
 Here’s a great story from one of my fave companies, Intrepid Travel, on why they stopped offering elephant rides on their trips back in 2014.